Mendix vs. Code: See Which Delivered the Best App Fastest

 Furthermore, I didn’t have to worry about syntax errors.
 The Modeler tells you if you are doing anything wrong or if anything is missing.
 Therefore, I could focus on solving the business problem.
 The beauty of Mendix is that you spend your time designing the solution and understanding the needs of the user instead of looking at lines of code and trying to decipher the logic or determine the syntactical errors.

 I’ve managed to convince my friend – and I work with a variety of customers who are equally as impressed.
 But what do you think?
-Have you tried building apps through the Mendix model-driven development platform?
-If so, tell us what you’ve built!
+Tired of typing and going blind reading and maintaining lines of code?
+Ready to join the future and build apps through the Mendix model-driven development platform.
+If yes, tell us what you’ve built!
 If not, why not start today?
 Run a test and see what’s possible for yourself.